 Legally, the courts and governments have found that workplace harassment & violence is to be treated no differently that any other type of Occupational Health & Safety matter.

 Morally, you are responsible for developing policies and procedures to keep employees safe.

 What Are The 3 Actions You Need To Do:

 Developing a policy is the easy part, just Google ‘harassment policy and the name of your state or province’ and you will find all you need.

-Implement an education program with lunch & learns, guest speakers, role-playing and etc. to educate everyone on the policy and what it means.
+Implement an education program with lunch & learns, guest speakers, role-playing, etc. to educate everyone on the policy and what it means.

 2. Evaluate the risk

 Form a committee to review any history of violence in your workplace by: